 Click here to visit the Network Advertising Initiative site to set preferences and opt out of third-party targeting cookies.

 Non-personal information is information that cannot identify you or be tied to you.
 We are always looking for ways to better serve you and improve this website.
-We will use non-personal information from you to help us make this website more useful to visitors.
+We will use non-personal information from you to help us make this website more useful.
 We also will use non-personal information for other business purposes.
 For example, we may use non-personal information or aggregate non-personal information to:

 Certain of our webpages permit you to create a user account and login to that account.
 The information in this section applies to those webpages:

 Viewing/Editing Personal Information: You may change the information you have provided by logging into your account and editing the information.
 If you are the patient, your personal information will be viewable by all persons you have invited and registered on your account (e.g., Friends and Family Members).
 If you are registered on a patient’s account, your personal information will be viewable by the patient as well as others registered on that account.